 I tried to draw a Boaster but it didn’t look like a Boaster or certainly didn’t evoke enough reverie for this venerable beauty of a chocolate chip cookie.
 McVities you can thank me later when my one reader in Mid Glamorgan buys a packet!

 Step 6.
 Swing (like an effing skilled trapeze artist) between tweenagers who can’t find their shoes/PE kit/water bottles/bookbags and delivery drivers needing attention.
 Holler “put that iPad down and find your school shoes.
 NOW!”
-Locate school bookbag remove green Furby Furbling before realising it is actually last friday’s uneaten mouldy break time snack.
+Locate school bookbag remove green Furby Furbling before realizing it is actually last Friday’s uneaten mouldy break time snack.
 Point driver in the right direction for the fuse box.
 Replace mouldy Furby Furbling snack with a fresh one and homework book.
 Holler “You haven’t found your school shoes have you but….(seriously)….you’ve managed to pick your nose until it’s bleeding.”
 Sign officious looking documentation that declares electrics are in accordance with UK electrical standards and therefore the delivery drivers can proceed with installation (ffs).
 Stuff a tissue up older tweenager’s nose.

 Step 8.
 Arrive home to find polystyrene, cardboard, plastic packaging and shiz everywhere, plus several McVitie’s Boasters missing but…new oven installed.
 Receive instructions to turn on the oven to burn off noxious factorynesses!